Menu

 Still, there are more subtle answers.
 Walt Disney succeeded because Disney was not just the name of a man, but the name of two men, Roy and Walt Disney, brothers.
 The brother act was a team effort: good cop/bad cop, comic/straight man.
 Walt had the ideas, and his brother Roy handled the unglamorous but essential business end of things.
 Roy may have felt justly neglected by his brother as the company grew, but he was always loyal, and anyone who researches the success of Disney quickly sees that Roy played a vital role in Disney’s success.
 For his film efforts, Frank Baum never enjoyed the partnership of a person who could fill the role of a Roy Disney.

 Another reason Baum failed was his lack of critical distance to his own work.
-It was a mistake to put Frank Baum in charge of production.
+It was a mistake to put himself in charge of production when he was also the person responsible for the work itself, that is to function both as the author and the editor-in-charge.
 For example, with hindsight, it was an obvious blunder to go with The Patchwork Girl of Oz as their first film.
 American audiences did not know or care about a Patchwork Girl.
 They wanted to see Dorothy Gale from Kansas.

 Dorothy was a simple Kansas farm girl, whose only thought after the Wicked Witch melted was to pour more water on the floor and clean up the mess.
 Like many authors who create a character that assumes too much power, perhaps Frank Baum was both tired and a little jealous of Dorothy.
 It might have given Baum great satisfaction to have pushed her over the Reichenbach falls to meet an end like another character grown too big for his britches, Conan Doyle’s Sherlock Holmes.
 With critical distance on his own work impossible, having Baum, both president, creative head of development, AND head writer of the studio, was setting up the company for failure before it ever started.